jarvist/HollowMountainII-2007to2012/2008/2008-Master.md

 2. I am glad that I had some fun pushing trips.
 3. I am grateful I did not get hurt, or hurt my caving partners.
 4. I am proud of having another person trusting me.
-5. I am now a lot less Keen, know a thing or two about bivi rumours.
+5. I am now a lot less Keen, know a thing or two about Bivi rumours.
 But it would take a few more brocken drill carries to make me wizen up electrically!

 \attrib{James Kirkpatrick}

 ## Discovering Dark Tranquillity

-Year was quickly around and I was back on Mig with unfinished business at the bottom of “*Kill'em All*”.
-There was no Rick on Mig this year, so I teamed up with James KP.
-A plan was created and soon we were on the way.
-As traditionally, I smoked one before entering *Vrtnarija*.
+One year passed quickly and I was back on Mig with unfinished business at the bottom of “*Kill'em All*”.
+There was no Rick on Migovec this year, so I teamed up with James Kirkpatrick.
+A plan was made and soon we were on the way.
+As was my tradition I smoked one before entering *Vrtnarija*.

-Here we go again, couple of pitches, few squeezes and we are on top of Pico.
+Here we were again, past a couple of pitches and a sprinkling of squeezes and we are at the top of *Pico*.
 Before entering *Captain Kangaroo* it was time for a second cigarette.
-This year the squeezes were much easier, as I knew the tricks on how to handle the awkward squeezes.
-Quite quickly we were on top of “*Kill'em All*” and reached the bottom with no problems.
+This year the squeezes were much easier, as I knew the tricks to handle the awkward constrictions.
+Rather quickly we arrived at the top of “*Kill'em All*” and reached the bottom with no problems.

-At the bottom we started checking out the leads and soon one was dead.
-Only one was the way on.
-After through a small meander we ended up on top of a big pitch.
+There we started checking out the leads and soon one of them was declared dead.
+Another turned out to be the way on.
+After short section of small meander, we ended up at the top of a large pitch.
 Only one bolt was needed, as there was a really nice natural.
 James went down first and after about 20 m he reached a ledge.
-I followed down and we realised pitch goes on.
+I followed down and we realised pitch carried on.
 We had to put in another bolt as the rope would rub against the ledge.
 James started bolting and I had time to look round as the ledge was relatively big.
 We noticed windows on the side and naturally thought that this could be the way to *M2*.
-We did not have any climbing equipments, so we had to continue down.
+We did not have any climbing equipment, so we had to continue downward.
 Soon we arrived to another pitch.
-We did not have any more rope, so we had to return back.
+We did not have any more rope with us at the time, so we had to turn back.
 While surveying we noticed how beautiful the pitch was.
 We named it *Dark Tranquillity*.

-Once in the bivy, we were given a well deserved dinner and Jarv was already on the mission to enter the data.
-The bottom of Dark Tranquillity goes towards lower parts of *Vrtnarija* – towards *Friendship Gallery* and it is already to low to connect to *M2*.
+Once in the Bivi, we were given a well deserved dinner and Jarv was already on the mission to enter the data.
+The bottom of *Dark Tranquillity* was heading towards deep parts of *Vrtnarija* – towards *Friendship Gallery* in fact - and unfortunately it proved already to be low to connect to *M2*.

 \attrib{\izi}